HEALING ILLINOIS – GRANT OPPORTUNITY

 We’re a group of organizations and would like to apply for a larger grant, What is the limit for grant amounts?

 There is no set limit.
-Organizations submitting a proposal as a collective must demonstrate that their program is collaborative in nature and must make the case on how they will spend the funds by June 30, 2024.
+Organizations submitting a proposal as a collective must demonstrate that their program is collaborative in nature and must make the case on how they will spend the funds by June 30, 2025.
 In addition, we will prioritize collaborative projects that reach various communities and regions.

 An organization does not have better odds of being awarded a grant by applying with a group of nonprofits versus solo.
-Proposals will be evaluated based on their alignment with the four Healing Illinois funding priorities, organization capacity to implement the proposed project, and project scope and proposed budget.
+Proposals will be evaluated based on their alignment with the Healing Illinois funding priorities, organization capacity to implement the proposed project, and project scope and proposed budget.

 Can you apply for a grant and also be part of a collaboration in a separate grant?